Wooll052/aem3103-final/README.md

  # Paper Airplane Numerical Study
   Final Project: AEM 3103 Spring 2024

-  - By: <NAME or NAMES of team members, if completed as a team>
+  - By: Franklin Woolley, Thomas Herbert

   ## Summary of Findings
   <Show the variations studied in a table>